Ecotricity's terms and conditions

 Dual Fuel Discount

-If you get both your gas and electricity from us at the same property, you’ll get our Dual Fuel Discount (this does not apply to Pay As You Go customers).
+If you get both your gas and electricity from us at the same property, you’ll get our Dual Fuel Discount (this does not apply to Pay As You Go customers or customers on Out of Contract rates).
 If you switch either your gas or electricity to another supplier, you’ll lose the Dual Fuel Discount from the date you switch.

 Getting You Started